In Loving Memory of Terry Lee Tereskerz

-Mr. Tereskerz comes from a military family, with his grandfather serving in the United States Army in WWI.
+Terry came from a military family, with his grandfather serving in the United States Army in WWI.
 His father was a naval aviator, flying off the USS Hornet in the Battles of Midway, Coral Sea and Santa Cruz.
-Prior to completing his undergraduate education and entering law school, Mr. Tereskerz graduated from the Artillery and Missile Officer Candidate School in Fort Sill, Oklahoma, ultimately serving one tour of duty in South Vietnam as a First Lieutenant, U.S. Army, 25th Infantry Division, 3/13th Artillery, incident to which he earned, among other citations and campaign ribbons, the Bronze Star Medal with First Oak Leaf Cluster.
-Mr. Tereskerz welcomes the opportunity to represent fellow veterans and service members, and to all past and current service members takes this opportunity to thank for their own service to our Country.
+Prior to completing his undergraduate education and entering law school, Terry graduated from the Artillery and Missile Officer Candidate School in Fort Sill, Oklahoma, ultimately serving one tour of duty in South Vietnam as a First Lieutenant, U.S. Army, 25th Infantry Division, 3/13th Artillery, during which he earned, among other citations and campaign ribbons, the Bronze Star Medal with First Oak Leaf Cluster.
+Terry always welcomed the opportunity to represent fellow veterans and service members, and he always took the opportunity to thank past and current service members for their own service to our Country.